 The procedure that follows is an empirical method to find first-pass settings for gain, reset, and actuator compensation in a PID controller.
 First, the controller is set up to act as a proportional-only controller by removing the effect of the reset and actuator compensation terms.
 The system is then bumped and the resulting response is examined.
 Gain is slowly increased until the point of marginal stability is found.
 Once that point is found, some calculations are done using the period of oscillation and the gain value.
-The results of the control.
+The results of the calculations are gain, reset, and actuator compensation that can be plugged into the control.
 This procedure has been used to find a good set of initial settings for the PID controller.
 This section also describes adjusting some other parameters to improve on the initial settings.